awwester/docker-compose-django-react/README.md

 ## Running

-1. `docker-compose build`
 1. `docker-compose up`
-1. There should now be two servers running:
+2. There should now be two servers running:
   - [http://127.0.0.1:8000](http://127.0.0.1:8000) is the Django app
   - [http://127.0.0.1:3000](http://127.0.0.1:3000) is the React app

 ## Using `docker-compose run` to issue one-off commands